PublicAlex/PublicGotifyWebview/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+---

+## Credits & Original Project

+This project is a fork of the awesome [Gotify Android](https://github.com/gotify/android) client.
+All credit for the core functionality goes to the original authors and contributors.
+We simply added some spicy HTML features on top! 🌶️

+Gotify Android connects to [gotify/server](https://github.com/gotify/server) and shows push notifications on new messages.

  [github-action-badge]: https://github.com/gotify/android/workflows/Build/badge.svg
  [github-action]: https://github.com/gotify/android/actions?query=workflow%3ABuild
  [playstore]: https://play.google.com/store/apps/details?id=com.github.gotify